VR gives you better immersion than a gimmick controller like this and you aren't going to even see the controller with a headset on.

 The prices have become more affordable since the 90s.
 Back then, it would costs tens of thousands of dollars.
 Today, all you need is a decent gaming PC, maybe triple monitors, and a decent.
 HOTAs joystick setup and your good to go.
 Although many people are trading in the monitors for VR goggles.

-How the fuck did this get greenlit?
+How the frick did this get greenlit?
 An expensive proprietary controller mech game that's an Xbox exclusive made by a nip developer.
-There's gotta be some crazy story involving early 00's maid cafe's where you could pretty much fuck em and cocaine.
+There's gotta be some crazy story involving early 00's maid cafe's where you could pretty much frick em and cocaine.
 Modern Capcom is so cheap they let beloved classic franchises rot yet they greenlit this twenty years ago.

 twenty years ago we got shit like mr mosquito and games with fishing controllers. shit was just cheaper back then and you could greenlight a game and get out in a year.